52 Writing Tasks To Tackle During Mercury Retrograde: 2025 Guide

 How about taking some accountability for your actions?

-I noticed immediately when an astrologer client of mine wouldn't make a big deal out of mercury retrograde as much as others.
+I noticed immediately when an astrologer client of mine wouldn't make a big deal out of Mercury retrograde as much as others.

 It happens three, sometimes four times every year, and it's absolutely not something to fear.

-I know it will deepen my writing.
+I look forward to the Mercury retrograde season because I know it will deepen my writing.

-I use it to revisit all kinds of things in my life and business.
-Specifically, when it comes to writing, I revisit old blog posts and book chapters and revisit anything I’ve published in the past.
+I use Mercury retrograde to revisit all kinds of things in my life and writing projects.
+I revisit old blog posts, book chapters, and anything I’ve published in the past.
 It might be calling for some fresh inspiration, some tweaks, or even a complete overhaul.

 If you’re going with the flow in your writing, there’s a good chance you’ll find these revisiting-type tasks easy during retro season.

-Here are 52 ideas to help you have a wildly successful mercury retrograde as you REview, REvise, and REpurpose the words you use in your business:
+Here are 52 ideas to help you have a wildly successful Mercury retrograde as you REview, REvise, and REpurpose the words you use in your business:

 REview…